fetchai/carpark_agent/README.md

 Both the client and carpark agent UI show the current FET levels of each of the agent at the top left corner of the UI.
 As soon as the data is sent and the client has initiated the FET transfer, the FET values update.
 However, this is "uncleared" FET.
 It takes a while for the transaction to work its way through the network and you can see the cleared and uncleared FET in the detailed status panel at the bottom left of the UI.

 Something else to watch out for in this status panel is any errors shown on the Ledger or OEF.
 If there is an error, the agent may need restarting, or it could be a problem at the server side.

+## Known issues
+### Searchable but non CFP-able agents
+Sometimes the car park agents get in a state where they are still serchable for, but do not receive any notificaiton when CFP is sent.
+This is an issue at the Fetch end of things and the only solution for agent developers at present is to restart their agents which this happens.